How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 Select a template that matches your industry and complements your resume design to create a cohesive job application that reflects your professionalism.

-Opt for a standard cover letter format with standard fonts and clear sections, for example:
+Opt for a standard cover letter format, like this example:

 STEP 3

-Include a professional header at the top of your cover letter using the standard business letter format.
-Start with your full name, phone number, email address, and location (city, state, and ZIP code) so employers can easily contact you.
-Here is an example:
+Create a cover letter header that includes your full name, phone number, email address, and location (city and state; zip code optional) so employers can easily contact you.

 Cover Letter Header